Active Lifestyle, Aching Shoulders?

 With your best interest in mind, we will do a history, goal setting and full body (head to toe) evaluation and determine where your weak link might be that leads to the shoulder issue you are experiencing.
 Oftentimes that shoulder is a source of pain but not the cause of pain.
 After the evaluation, a tailored treatment plan will be designed for you to help you reach your goals you want to achieve.
 This treatment plan may consist of deep tissue manual therapy, Chiropractic adjustments, Physical therapy exercise, Dry needling, at home recommendations and sleeping recommendations.
 Frequent reassessments will be done to determine your progress and for open communication between us and your care.

-We help athletes of all types (I believe mothers are also considered athletes) in the Provo, Orem, Springville, Utah area.
+We help athletes of all types (I believe mothers are also considered athletes) in the Provo, Orem, Springville, Vineyard, Utah area.
 Are you ready to take control of your shoulder?
 Schedule a consultation today and let’s get started.